twopmstudios/twopm-phaser/README.md

 Forked from https://github.com/geocine/phaser3-rollup-typescript

 Not many changes yet, updated dependencies and intergrated butler for publishing on itch.io.
+I will be working towards a functional programming inspired architecture with an event-driven design (via rxjs).

 Public build of this project is available at https://twopm.itch.io/set-phasers-to-fun